According to a McKinsey study, workers spend 20% of the average workweek searching and accumulating information.

 However, finding information that matters doesn’t have to be like finding a needle in a haystack.
 Let’s look at some of the best content collaboration platforms out in the market today!

-See the full list of cloud content collaboration platforms for free
+Check out the full list of cloud content collaboration platforms

 Top cloud content collaboration platforms